GrantBGreat/discord.js-template-bot/README.md

 # discord.js template bot
 This is another template bot for discord.js.
+Quick reminder about [discord.js guide](https://discordjs.guide) and how great of a place it is for documentation.

 # Setup
 1) Clone the code.